JamesTurnerGit/CV/README.md

 Mentored a new starter to take on previous role and later into a further role as another Software Engineer.
 Mentored other employees on starting their own dynamic web projects until they were able to progress the project by themselves.

-Helped two teams transition from a scrum methodology to a Kan-ban approach.
+Helped two teams transition from a scrum methodology to a Kanban approach.
 #### QA Engineer Oct 2017 — Apr 2018
 Wrote several testing packages from scratch, including one that was able to do front-end and interaction testing on Power BI, and another that was able to parse report outputs in a convenient and straightforward way.